YuanDaoze/GUI-Agents-Paper-List/update_template_or_data/update_paper_list.md

     - 📖 TLDR: WebAgent leverages two LLMs—HTML-T5 for HTML comprehension and Flan-U-PaLM for program synthesis—to complete web automation tasks.
 It combines planning, HTML summarization, and code generation to navigate and interact with real-world web environments, improving success rates on HTML-based tasks and achieving state-of-the-art performance in benchmarks like MiniWoB and Mind2Web.
 The modular architecture adapts well to open-domain tasks, using local-global attention mechanisms to manage long HTML contexts.

 - [Synapse: Trajectory-as-Exemplar Prompting with Memory for Computer Control](https://arxiv.org/abs/2306.07863)
-    - Longtao Zheng, Rundong Wang, Jifan Xu, Shengding Hu, Chunting Zhou, Xuezhi Wang, Qiang Liu, Yonghui Wu
+    - Longtao Zheng, Rundong Wang, Xinrun Wang, Bo An
-    - 🏛️ Institutions: Unknown
+    - 🏛️ Institutions: NTU
     - 📅 Date: June 13, 2023
     - 📑 Publisher: ICLR 2024
     - 💻 Env: [Desktop]